korovev/DDPG_PER_LIGHTNING/README.md

 | ![Controller run](readme_images/run.gif)           |

 ## Usage
 This implementation is based on Python 3.8.
-Some of the dependencies include:
-	- Pytorch
-	- Lightning
 To install all the requirements:

 ```bash
 $ pip install -r requirements.txt
 ```